PARALLELPROJ -- An open-source framework for fast calculation of projections in tomography: Results

 \section{Results}

 Figures~\ref{fig:nontofsino} and \ref{fig:tofsino} show the results of the sinogram benchmarks in non-TOF and TOF mode, respectively.
-In non-TOF mode, the best results in terms of the summed time needed for the forward and back projection of one subset sinogram were (compute mode, sinogram order mode, scanner symmetry axis): 1.50\,s for (CPU, PVR, 0), 0.053\,s for (hybrid CPU / GPU, RVP, 2) and 0.025\,s for (GPU, RVP, 2), meaning that the pure GPU mode was approximately 60x faster than the CPU mode and 2.1x faster than the hybrid mode.
-In TOF mode, the corresponding results were: 8.99\,s for (CPU, PVR, 0), 0.277\,s for (hybrid CPU/GPU, RVP, 2), and 0.189\,s for (GPU, RVP, 2), which means that the pure GPU mode was approximately 48x faster than the CPU mode and 1.5x faster than the hybrid mode.
+In non-TOF mode, the best results in terms of the summed time needed for the forward and back projection of one subset sinogram were (compute mode, sinogram order mode, scanner symmetry axis): 1.71\,s for (CPU, PVR, 0), 0.078\,s for (hybrid CPU / GPU, VRP, 2) and 0.025\,s for (GPU, RVP, 2), meaning that the pure GPU mode was approximately 68x faster than the CPU mode and 3.1x faster than the hybrid mode.
+Benchmarking the timing of the same projections using \texttt{paralleproj} integrated into STIR using the hybrid CPU/GPU mode, revealed very similar performance - 0.051\,s for forward projection and 0.169\,s for back projection - as compared to the corresponding results shown in the middle row of Figure~\ref{fig:nontofsino}.

+Table \ref{tab:nifty} shows the timing results for the forward and back projection of a non-TOF sinogram of the Siemens mMR and demonstrates that the timing performance of \texttt{parallelproj} in both GPU compute modes is slightly superior to the NiftyPET's GPU projector.

+In TOF mode, the corresponding results were: 13.88\,s for (CPU, PVR, 1), 0.45\,s for (hybrid CPU/GPU, RVP, 2), and 0.21\,s for (GPU, RVP, 2), which means that the pure GPU mode was approximately 66x faster than the CPU mode and 2.1x faster than the hybrid mode.
 As expected, especially for the back projections where atomic operations are used, the memory order in the sinogram as well as in the image has a substantial impact on the results.
-The ratios between the best and worst results for the combined projection times in terms of sinogram order and symmetry axis (non-TOF, TOF mode) were: (2.5, 1.6) in the CPU mode, (4.2, 3.0) in the hybrid mode, and (8.0, 4.0) in the GPU mode.
+The ratios between the fastest and slowest results for the combined projection times in terms of sinogram order and symmetry axis (non-TOF, TOF mode) were: (2.3, 1.4) in the CPU mode, (3.1, 2.0) in the hybrid mode, and (7.6, 3.6) in the GPU mode.